How Can Employees Waive Employer-Sponsored Reimbursement or Insurance Coverage Through Take Command?

 Once logged in, completing the waiver depends on where you are in the onboarding process:

 After Onboarding: Navigate to the "Health Insurance" tab in your portal.
-Click on the "Shop Insurance Plans" button to access the onboarding steps again.
-At Step 2, select "Waive" to opt out of the employer-subsidized reimbursement.
+Click on the "Shop Insurance Plans" button to access onboarding steps again.
+Then select the "I Want to Shop" button to locate the waiver option at the bottom of the page and complete your waiver.

 3. Administrator Assistance (If Necessary)